-H{1.0} GENERAL PROJECTS
+H1.0 GENERAL PROJECTS

 - a.
 Restore heritage assets e.g. street lightamps, paving, pillars, post boxes, railings, telephone boxes and walls. - b.
 Audit and improve utilities and report progress annually. - c.
 Measures to reduce traffic congestion, emissions and speeds on Local Roads. - d.
 Measures to promote walking and cycling such as 'Copenhagen Crossings'. - e.
-Implement 20 mph speed limit on Local Roads in the short-term and along Main Roads in the medium and longer term and reduce deaths and injuries from road traffic collisions - f.
+Implement 20 mph speed limit on Local Roads in the short-term and along Main Roads in the medium and longer term and reduce deaths and injuries from road traffic collisions. - f.
 Improve quality and maintenance of the Public Realm including lighting and street furniture. - g.
-Support the provision of open access, future-proofed and robust electric charging infrastructure for different types of vehicles and ultra-fast fibre broadband in pipe subways - h.
-Support the periodic upgrade of public CCTV infrastructure and other high security measures. - Enforce 'clean, safe and quiet' to the full extent of the law.
-Measures contributing to a clean, safe and quiet neighbourhood. - Commission one or more studies to identify further systemic improvements to the Knightsbridge Neighbourhood Area. - k.
+Support the provision of open access, future-proofed and robust electric charging infrastructure for different types of vehicles and ultra-fast fibre broadband in pipe subways. - h.
+Support the periodic upgrade of public CCTV infrastructure and other high security measures. - i.
+Enforce 'clean, safe and quiet' to the full extent of the law. - j.
+Commission one or more studies to identify further systemic improvements to the Knightsbridge Neighbourhood Area. - k.
 Support the provision of communal recycling and waste facilities. - I. Measures to increase biota and biodiversity.